zarmaks/Clip_Faiss_Streamlit/README.md

    git push -u origin main
    ```

-## 🚀 Deploying to Streamlit Cloud

-1. **Create a Streamlit Cloud account** at [https://streamlit.io/cloud](https://streamlit.io/cloud)

-2. **Deploy the app**:
-   - Log in to Streamlit Cloud
-   - Click "New app"
-   - Select your GitHub repository
-   - Set the main file path to `src/main.py`
-   - Configure advanced settings:
-     - Python version: 3.10 (recommended)
-     - Requirements: Use your pyproject.toml

-3. **Configure your app**:
-   - Set any required secrets in the Streamlit Cloud dashboard
-   - Adjust the compute resources as needed

 ## 📝 Note about index files

 The FAISS index is automatically created during the first use and stored in the `vector_index/` folder.
 If you change the set of images, you can regenerate the index using the "Force Reindex Images" button in the UI.